SimonBaars/simonbaars.github.io/_posts/2021-02-20-afterlife.markdown

 As the last words were spoken by the entity, everything started to shift around Ben.
 At once, all his senses returned.
 Sounds, colors, and feelings all made their entrance at once.

 Then, as his eyes adjusted to the orchestra of light in front of him, the most breathtaking sight revealed itself.
 The sun was setting at the horizon, slowly being swallowed by the sea.
-Combined with the tingling sensation of the wind, it alliviated all his senses.
+Combined with the tingling sensation of the wind, it alleviated all his senses.

 However, in the transition to his all-new world, Ben also noticed something else.
 The former lucidity of his disembodied self had faded, replaced by an alcohol-induced haziness.
 It felt good and bad at once.
 Good that his feelings had returned, but bad that he was back at being his untrustworthy self.